 - Total Knee Replacement Surgery-Related Surgical Site Infection Rate – 1 infection incident out of 347 procedures.

 - Facility-Acquired Clostridium Difficile Infections (CDI) Incident Rate – 7 infection incidents out of 14,529 patient days.
 The Illinois Department of Public Health determined that this incident rate was “not statistically significantly better or worse than the national average.”

 Peoria Illinois Medical Malpractice Lawyers

-If your loved one was injured or died unexpectedly while a patient at UnityPoint Health – Proctor, contact Rosenfeld Injury Lawyers.
+If your loved one was injured or died unexpectedly while a patient at UnityPoint Health – Proctor, contact Rosenfeld Injury Lawyers LLC.
 For years, our Peoria attorneys have successfully resolved Illinois medical malpractice cases.
 Our experience can ensure a positive outcome in your claim for compensation against those who caused your loved one harm.
 Allow our legal team to handle every aspect of your medical malpractice claim and file all the necessary paperwork in the appropriate court.
 In Peoria County, the courthouse is located at:

 324 Main Street

 Circuit Court Clerk Robert Spears